 Is there a best orientation for stretching fabric and does this really make much of a difference for primed and painted canvas?
 Well, the general consensus is that the weft should be in the shortest dimension since it is the most reactive.
 But what is the weft, how can one recognize weave directions and what … Read more

-Golden Artist Colors is a company that has a very clear goal of making the best artist paints possible!
+Introduction Golden Artist Colors is a company that has a very clear goal of making the best artist paints possible!
 In a time when so many companies see how far they can reduce quality before a consumer notices, GOLDEN continues to resist this trend and make improvements wherever possible regardless of cost.
-Artists and conservators place … Read more
+Artists and conservators … Read more

-The use of Zinc Oxide in oils has been the focus of a lot of attention lately, especially around its potential to cause an increased rate and degree of embrittlement, cracking, and cleavage of oil paint films.
-Passionate positions have been staked out on all sides, while various studies have been cited and pored over, … Read more
+Introduction The use of Zinc Oxide in oils has been the focus of a lot of attention lately, especially around its potential to cause an increased rate and degree of embrittlement, cracking, and cleavage of oil paint films.
+Passionate positions have been staked out on all sides, while various studies have been cited and pored … Read more

 Ultramarine Blue stands, and has stood for a while, in fact for years, decades, centuries, as a pillar unbroken, unmovable, not fazed by its position or status.
 Ultramarine Blue has enjoyed a prominent position in palettes that span from sixth and seventh century A.D. into the contemporary palette of our new QoR® Watercolor line.
 Such … Read more